dylan-lang/gendoc/README.md

 Usage
 -----

-The Sphinx project files (conf.py, Makefile, etc.) already exist in the "docs" subdirectory.
+The Sphinx project files (conf.py, Makefile, etc.) already exist in the "output" subdirectory.
 Run `gendoc` like so:

 ```
-$ _build/bin/gendoc -o docs
+$ _build/bin/gendoc -o output
 ```

 `gendoc` will

-1. Create a `docs/packages` subdirectory and populate it with all the packages in the Dylan catalog that have documentation.
+1. Create a `output/packages` subdirectory and populate it with all the packages in the Dylan catalog that have documentation.
 (This list is hard-coded...update it and rebuild if necessary.)

-2. Create `docs/index.rst` file that references the top-level `index.rst` file in each package's documentation.
+2. Create `output/index.rst` file that references the top-level `index.rst` file in each package's documentation.
 By default this is `<pkg>/documentation/source/index.rst`, but this can be overridden manually in `gendoc.dylan` if necessary.

-It is up to you to run `make html` in the `docs` directory and verify that everything looks good.
+It is up to you to run `make html` in the `output` directory and verify that everything looks good.
 There should be zero errors during the build.
 If there are errors something went wrong or a package's documentation is broken.